Delaware Water Gap

 New, Green Pennsylvania Welcome Center at Delaware Water Gap

-From the welcoming courtyard to the impressive granite surfaces, geothermal heating and cooling to a roof-top gardens and picnic areas, and even a fenced in pet walk area, this new 12, 721 square-foot Welcome Center designed by Maria C. Romanach Architechts of Philadelphia, is like any other in Pennsylvania or in the nation.
+From the welcoming courtyard to the impressive granite surfaces, geothermal heating and cooling to a roof-top gardens and picnic areas, and even a fenced in pet walk area, this new 12, 721 square-foot Welcome Center designed by Maria C. Romanach Architects of Philadelphia, is unlike any other in Pennsylvania or in the nation.

 The only fault I found with the Center is it's location which does not provide a view of the scenic and historic Delaware Water Gap on the Delaware River.

 Several words in English denote a "break" or "cleft" in the mountains.
 Chasm and notch are popular in New England; pass and gorge in the South and west of the United States.
 Gap is especially common in this part of the country.

 A gap or wind gap is a break or pass through the mountains, in this case the Appalachian Mountains. a water gap is a pass that a river runs through.

 The Delaware water gap is justly famous for its depth, width and scenic beauty.
 The Gap is a mile wide from New Jersey's Mount Tammany (1527 feet) to Pennsylvania's Mount Minsi (1463 feet).
 The Gap is about 1,200 feet deep from the tops of these mountains to the surface of the river, which at this point is 290 feet above sea level.
 The maximum depth of the river at the Gap is about 55 feet.

 HOW DOES A GAP FORM?

 Geology is the study of the earth's formation.
 Though the geologist's time frame may seem vast and remove, the results of geological processes are the mountains we hike on, the river we swim in, and the scenery we admire.